• Skip to primary navigation

 • Using the parchment paper as a sling, pull out the brownie and place it on a cutting board.

-• The no bake brownies keep covered, in the refrigerator, for up to 5 days.
+• The no bake brownies can be kept covered in the refrigerator, for up to 5 days.
 They may be frozen.
 Simply defrost, covered, in the refrigerator overnight.

 Nutrition